American Defense Society: Interwar period

 After World War I, the ADS joined the campaign against American participation in the League of Nations.
 It described the League as a surrender of national sovereignty "obnoxious to the Constitution of the United States."
 It denounced "the impossible doctrines of the self-determination of races which is contrary to our fundamental doctrines as a nation."

 The ADS was officially nonpartisan, but in 1920, Charles Stewart Davison, Chairman of the Board of Trustees, wrote an open letter to its officers, members, and contributors to urging them to support the Republican presidential ticket of Warren Harding and Calvin Coolidge.

 The manager of the ADS's Washington Bureau in the 1920s was Richard Merrill Whitney, the author of an exposé of radical activity, The Reds in America.

 The ADS made a brief resurgence during the years immediately before World War II.
 The group conducted a campaign against the attempt of President Franklin Roosevelt to "pack" the US Supreme Court by expanding its number of members.

 Final years

-Later, the group was hamstrung by the death of two of its principals: Chairman of the Board of Trustees Davison in 1942 and Board Chairman Elon Huntington Hooker in 1948.
+Later, the group was hamstrung by the death of two of its principals: Board Chairman Davison in 1942 and Board Chairman Elon Huntington Hooker in 1948.

 In its final years, it maintained its public profile by giving awards.
 In 1939, it presented awards called the Atlantic Fleet Silver Cup for excellence in gunnery and the Distinguished Service Gold Medal for work on behalf of national defense and preparedness.
 In 1943, it honored Theodore Roosevelt on the 85th anniversary of his birth.

-The ADS seems to have essentially been terminated by Davison's death and finally disappeared from New York City directories in 1956.
+The ADS seems to have disappeared from New York City directories in 1956.